thibaultmg/thanos/docs/blog/2023-11-20-life-of-a-sample.md

 You want to deduplicate data as much as possible because it will lower your object storage cost and improve query performance.
 But using the penalty presents some limitations.
 Have a look at (https://thanos.io/tip/components/compact.md/#vertical-compaction-risks)

-#### The compactor UI
+#### The compactor UI and the block streams

 The Compactor's operation can be monitored via the Block Viewer UI, accessible through a web interface configured with the `--http-address` flag.
 Additional UI settings are controlled via `--web.*` and `--block-viewer.*` flags.
 Here is how it looks like:

+EXPLAIN DATA STREAMS

 <!-- Print screen with overlay explaining -->

 #### Downsampling and retention

 The compactor is also optimizing data read for long range queries.
 If you are querying data for several months, you don't need the typical 15s raw resolution.
 Processing such a query will be very inefficient as it will retrieve a lot of unnecessary data.
 To enable performant long range queries, the compactor can downsample data.
 It supports two downsampling levels: 5m and 1h.
 These are the resolution of the downsamples series.
 They will tipically come on top of the raw data, so that you can have both raw and downsampled data.
-DETAILS.
 We'll see later how to configure the query to use the downsampled data.

 Finally you can configure how long you want to retain your data on object storage.
 One flag `--retention.resolution-*` for each resolution is available.
 We recommand having the same value for each.